 Heat the oil in a heavy Dutch oven or stockpot over medium heat.
 Add the flour-coated roast and cook, turning to brown all sides.
 Remove to a plate and set aside.

 Place the sliced onions in the pan and cook, stirring and scraping the bottom of the pot, until lightly browned.

 Place the roast on top of the onions and season with the salt and pepper.
-Add 1/4 cup broth or water and bring to a simmer.
+Add 1/4 cup of the broth or water and bring to a simmer.
 Cover and simmer on low for 2 hours.

 Add the potatoes, carrots, and quartered onions and cover and slowly simmer for 1 hour longer.

 With a slotted spoon, remove the beef and vegetables to a warm platter and keep warm.

-Mix 2 tablespoons of flour with a little cold water in a small bowl.
+Mix remaining 2 tablespoons flour with a little cold water in a small bowl.
 Stir until smooth.
 Stir the flour mixture into the warmed broth and season to taste.
 Simmer, stirring, until thickened.

 Slice the roast.
 Pour the gravy over the pot roast and vegetables or serve on the side.